Mortgage Refinancing: 3 Things to Watch Out For

 If a mortgage company asks you to exaggerate your income or sign blank or incomplete documents, this is a sure sign that you are dealing with a dishonest company.
 Predatory mortgage lenders use this tactic to structure their mortgage loans to promote default; when you are unable to keep up on your payments the lender will foreclose and take your home.
 When you do your homework and carefully research mortgage offers, predatory mortgage lenders are easy to spot.

-You can learn more about mortgage refinancing while avoiding costly mortgage mistakes by registering for our free mortgage tutorial:
+You can learn more about mortgage refinancing while avoiding costly lender pitfalls by registering for our free mortgage video tutorial.